jdotrjs/phaser3-hadoken/example/README.md

 ## Caveats

+The most important note is that if your browser doesn't automatically remap your controller into the [standard gamepad][mdn-std-pad] the demo won't work with your controller.
+This is a result of me not wanting to write a generalized "map your controller buttons to an action" deal and not a limitation of Hadoken or Phaser.

 The demo was originally built along side the base project in typescript.
 As I started to pull it out I hit the fact that I don't have a typedef file set up yet so the `index.js` doesn't type check for now :sob:.